ryanbreed/resume/README.md

 * Automated real-time integration of CMDB, IPAM, access control, and vulnerability data into machine-readable representation of entities, applications, business systems, and infrastructure.
 * Automated defensive countermeasures.
 Used model data to safely deploy automated containment, investigation, and other response actions from monitoring system.
 * Implemented TAXII endpoint to ingest STIX and propagate indicators to control surfaces.
 * Developed automated security testing harness for Continuous Integration with Bamboo and Nexpose.
+This produced reproducible audit artifacts and ensured base image builds had been developed with standardized hardening and the latest maintenance updates.
 * Automated vulnerability report definition and distribution.
 New infrastructure or changes in responsibility triggered reconfiguration of management reports.
 * Developed Ansible playbook generation tool to create CIS hardening tasks from OVAL XML.
 * Implemented ELK stack to monitor SIEM, log collector, and sensor logs.
 Developed logstash plugins to ingest CMDB and ArcSight model data.